marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 --- abstract

+With the advent of RFC8950, Internet Exchang Points (IXPs) are enabled to rely solely on IPv6 addresses for adressing in their peering LANs.
+However, routers not supporting RFC8950 are a technical roadblock.

+While it is easier to extent the capabilities of the IXP Route Server (RS) instead of those of every unsupporting router, this document introduces the concept of Specific Local Address Tables (SLATs).
+SLATs translate BGP next-hops between all IXP members, regardless of their RFC8950 support, paving the way for IPv6-only IXPs.

-An Internet Exchange BGP Route Server (RFC 7947) is an interconnection broker for three or more External BGP speakers on a shared LAN.
+[//]: An Internet Exchange BGP Route Server (RFC 7947) is an interconnection broker
+[//]: for three or more External BGP speakers on a shared LAN.

-To support IPv6 Next Hops for IPv4 NLRIs (RFC 8950) on an Internet Exchange, traditionally, all BGP speakers connected to the Route Server must support it.
+[//]: To support IPv6 Next Hops for IPv4 NLRIs (RFC 8950) on an Internet Exchange,
+[//]: traditionally, all BGP speakers connected to the Route Server must support it.

-This document defines how to allow coexistence of speakers supporting RFC 8950 with others not supporting it.
+[//]: This document defines how to allow coexistence of speakers supporting RFC 8950
+[//]: with others not supporting it.

 --- middle